Proximity effects of vortices in neutron $^3P_2$ superfluids in neutron stars: Vortex core transitions and covalent bonding of vortex molecules: Acknowledgments

 We would like to thank Yusuke Masaki for helpful discussions and comments.
-This work is supported in part by JSPS KAKENHI (Grant Numbers JP22H01221 (M.K. and M.N.), 20K03765(M.K.), 19KK0066(M.K.)), and by Osaka City University Advanced Mathematical Institute (MEXT Joint Usage/Research Center on Mathematics and Theoretical Physics JPMXP0619217849).
+This work is supported in part by JSPS KAKENHI [Grants No. JP22H01221 (M.K. and M.N.), 20K03765(M.K.), 19KK0066(M.K.)], the WPI program ``Sustainability with Knotted Chiral Meta Matter (SKCM$^2$)'' at Hiroshima University, and by Osaka Metropolitan University Advanced Mathematical Institute (MEXT Joint Usage/Research Center on Mathematics and Theoretical Physics JPMXP0619217849).